 German All Stars 8 Panthers FC 1 (Tuesday 15th March 2022) AFL Bangkok Casuals League (att: c15)

 Another venture offered the bonus of rare Tuesday night football.
-Wednesday very much the midweek night in Thailand.
-There was certainly a lot worse ways to get to a game than the Saen Seap Khlong Ferry most of the way following a bus ride and then walk.
+Wednesday is very much the midweek night in Thailand.
+There was certainly a lot worse way to get to a game than the Saen Seap Khlong Ferry, most of the way following a bus ride and then walking.

 It was akin to a World Cup qualifier.
 All Stars quickly went 3-0 up.
-The first tapped by 35 after a couple of minutes following a goalkeeping error.
-Panthers then missed a one on one opportunity to equalise.
+The first was tapped home by 35 after a couple of minutes following a goalkeeping error.
+Panthers then missed a one-on-one opportunity to equalise.

-GAS 40, sporting an afro haircut, was a skillful operator who doubled the lead with a lob.
-The player wearing 9 for the Germans made it 3-0 with a shot across the keeper who should have done better.
+GAS 40, sporting an afro haircut, was a skilful operator who doubled the lead with a lob.
+The player wearing 9 for the Germans made it 3-0 with a shot across the keeper, who should have done better.

-Numbers 9 and 36, with a back post diving header back across goal that went in in off post rounded off the scoring.
+Numbers 9 and 36, with a back post diving header back across the goal that went in off the post, rounded off the scoring.
 8-1 was being generous to Panthers, with the small pitch no doubt coming to their aid.

-With a better custodian it might have been a bit tighter.
-Star German player for me was the young fella on the right sporting an Afro by the name of Colin.
+With a better custodian, it might have been a bit tighter.
+The star German player for me was the young fella on the right sporting an Afro by the name of Colin.
 A very accomplished ball player who kept possession for his side.
 The sort I hated playing against.

 I returned home by two buses to complete a cheap night out, what with free admission.
-I spent some of the saving on a coke and ice cream floater.
+I spent some of the savings on a Coke and ice cream floater.
 How nice that was in early March at 11.30pm.

 at Playmaker FC